ossf/wg-best-practices-os-developers/docs/labs/create_labs.md

 The current system we implement is called `checker.js`, There may be other systems you can also use in the future.

-For more about how to create labs with with checker, see [create_checker](./create_checker).
+For more about how to create labs with checker, see [create_checker](./create_checker).